zachhalle/SublimeFormatter/README.md

       ...
     }

+I recommend using absolute paths to avoid issues with the `PATH` variable resolving incorrectly.

 # Usage

-SublimeFormatter can be run from the command palette.
-You can also create key-bindings to the command `formatter`.
+By default, SublimeFormatter is run on save.
+Upon saving, it will check if you have configured a formatter for the file extension of the saved file, and run it if you do.
+To disable this behavior, add `format_on_save: false` to your global or project preferences.
+SublimeFormatter can also be run from the command palette, and you can also create key-bindings to the command `formatter`.

 ![Formatter usage](http://i.imgur.com/9p3YXVc.png)

+# Troubleshooting

+When SublimeFormatter is run on save, if it fails it will do so silently.
+Run it from the command palette to view error messages.

 # Emphatic warning